joseba-fdl/Basque_wikipedia_enrich/README.md

-Language Dependant parts
+Language Dependent parts

 This system was ensambled with the intention of being a helpful tool to induce written data generation on a low resourcered language scenario.
 Specyfically, the choosen language was Basque language but, the aim would be to extend

-Name Entity Recognizer
+*Media RSS feeds* - The RSS adresses have to be changed to the decided ones, preferably the ones related to media in a specific language.

+*Name Entity Recognizer* - The NER system should be adecuated to each language, training specific models or using pretrained ones.
+This step is critical, because the quality of this task is going to determine the whole result.

-Lemmatizer - Due to the characteristics of Basque language, we choose to add a lemmatizer, because name entities are declinated
+*Lemmatizer* - Due to the characteristics of Basque language, we choose to add a lemmatizer to avoid declension on named entities.
+In Basque language even named entities have inflectional changes, rare chararasteristic that may not happen in other languages.
+So, the lemmataizer should be can be activated only in languages that declension occurs in named entities.